GVishwasReddy/Classifier_Zone/README.md

-# Semantic Segmentation of Aerial Imagery
+# Semantic Segmentation Based Optimal Drone Landing Zone

 This project focuses on semantic segmentation of aerial imagery using a U-Net model with a ResNet50 backbone.
 The goal is to accurately identify and classify different objects and regions within aerial images.